 Zero Waste Travel & Living in Leh

 A news report reveals that there is a huge mound of garbage outside Leh in Bomb Guard, Diskit Tsal.
 Ladakh has a very sensitive ecosystem so please make sure you:

 - Refill your water bottle – 30,000 single-use plastic bottles are dumped in Leh every day.
 The best thing you can do is to carry a reusable bottle and get it refilled at local cafes, dhabas, restaurants and home stays.

 There are two Dzomsa shops – one on Fort Road and another on Changspa road.
 In these shops, you can fill your water bottle, drink locally made apricot & seabuckthorn juice, buy dried apricots & nuts packed in paper and apricot kernel butter in glass bottles here.
 They also provide an eco-friendly laundry service here.

 - Buy package free fruits and vegetables – You can buy these Leh Main Bazaar or in the old town in Leh.

-I hope this Zero Waste Guide to North India will help you prepare and participate in the upcoming Zero Waste International Week.
-If you have any questions, comments or inputs that will enrich this guide, just shoot an email at [email protected].
+Here’s hoping this Zero Waste Guide to North India will help you prepare and participate in the upcoming Zero Waste International Week.
+If you have any questions, comments or inputs that will enrich this guide, write to [email protected].

-A big thanks to Harshita Gupta and Priyanka Jain Nagpal for their inputs.
+A big thanks to Harshita Gupta, Priyanka Jain Nagpal and members of the Zero Waste Lifestyle-India for their inputs.